 Health Benefits of Beans

-Beans Fight Diabetes – Beans are full of complex carbohydrates and protein that give you ‘slow release’ of energy throughout the day rather than the ‘quick release’ you get from less complex carbohydrates.
-This is a great food for those suffering with diabetes, as long as you keep in mind that some manufacturers will have more sugar in their tomato sauce than others.
+Beans Fight Diabetes—Beans are full of complex carbohydrates and protein that give you a ‘slow release’ of energy throughout the day rather than the ‘quick release’ you get from less complex carbohydrates.
+This is a great food for those suffering from diabetes, as long as you keep in mind that some manufacturers will have more sugar in their tomato sauce than others.

-Weight Loss – As we mentioned previously, beans contain complex carbohydrates which give you ‘slow release’ energy.
-One by-product of this is that after eating them you will be left feeling fuller for longer, hence your likelihood to snack or urge to eat something unhealthy will be diminished.
-Yup, baked beans are an ideal food to include in balanced and healthy weight loss regime (once again, check the amount of sugar in the sauce)
+Weight Loss—As we mentioned previously, beans contain complex carbohydrates which give you ‘slow release’ energy.
+One by-product of this is that after eating them, you will be left feeling fuller for longer; hence your likelihood to snack or urge to eat something unhealthy will be diminished.
+Yup, baked beans are an ideal food to include in a balanced and healthy weight loss regime (once again, check the amount of sugar in the sauce)

 The Health Benefits of Tomato Sasuce

-Heart Health – Tomatoes, or, more accurately lycopene, which is the gooey liquid present around the seeds of tomatoes, has a huge role to play in heart health.
-Some studies have suggested that regular consumption of tomatoes could be effective as statins in reducing ldl cholesterol and raising levels of ‘healthy’ hdl cholesterol.
+Heart Health—Tomatoes, or, more accurately lycopene, which is the gooey liquid present around the seeds of tomatoes, have a huge role to play in heart health.
+Some studies have suggested that regular consumption of tomatoes could be effective as statins in reducing LDL cholesterol and raising levels of ‘healthy’ HDL cholesterol.
 If you or your family have a history of heart disease, tomatoes are an absolutely essential ingredient in helping you manage and reduce your risk of heart disease or strokes.

-Reduces Risk to Tobacco Users - Whilst smoking is never going to be a healthy choice, a number of nutrients have been found in tomatoes which help prevent the damage done by the cancer-causing carcinogens produced by smoking tobacco.
+Reduces Risk to Tobacco Users—Whilst smoking is never going to be a healthy choice, a number of nutrients have been found in tomatoes that help prevent the damage done by the cancer-causing carcinogens produced by smoking tobacco.

 So, now you know!